Ibaslogic/Ibaslogic/src/posts/2020-03-05-react-hooks-tutorial/react-hooks-tutorial.md

 Now read carefully.

-In our code, we are assigning a string to the query variable through the `useState`.
+In our code, we are assigning a string to the `title` state variable through the `useState`.
 This is the simplest use case of the Hook.

 With this setup, you can only manage an input field in a function call.
 If you add more fields, you’ll need to define a separate `useState` Hook and a function to manage it.